 Things to keep in mind before selecting a ULIP plan

-Things to keep in mind before investing in Ulips are not different from parameters which you need to consider before investing in any instrument.
+Things to keep in mind before investing in Ulips are not different from parameters that you need to consider before investing in any instrument.

 Finances and goals: First and foremost you need to assess the funds you have at hand and what is the goal you want to achieve through this investment.
 You should consider investing in Ulips for long term life goals any other life goals that don’t require premature withdrawals or redemptions.
-The charges levied in that case will neutralise your gains or make it negative in some cases.
+The charges levied, in that case, will neutralize your gains or make it negative in some cases.

 Risk appetite: Assessing your personal risk appetite will help you to know which Ulip should you go for: an equity fund Ulip will carry a higher risk than a debt-fund Ulip.